-composition of Commissioners is ambiguously silent on the areas of abode of nominees contrary to what was erroneously alleged by the complainants (see section 4.1).
-Consequently, Muslims across the country have equal chances and rights of being appointed as Commissioners of the WCK.
-It was further argued by the disgruntled parties that being an 'outsider', it would be difficult for shaykh Lithome to be available for Commission assignments given the long distance to Mombasa, (the headquarters of the WCK), from Nairobi, where he resided.
-15 Clearly, Lithome's cultural, symbolic, as well as social capital was deemed irrelevant in as far as the internal socio-ethnic and political dynamics of the wamiji (Mazrui-Swahili Muslims' confederation) and neighboring coastal miji's Muslim groups were concerned.
+cultural, symbolic, as well as social capital was deemed irrelevant in as far as the internal socioethnic and political dynamics of the wamiji (Mazrui-Swahili Muslims' confederation) and neighboring coastal miji's Muslim groups were concerned.
 For this reason, his appointment was revoked and was replaced by a Commissioner from Malindi.
-16 Therefore, in the context of umiji-wamiji and waqfs in particular, individual identity and 'Muslimness' is contingent to socio-ethnic affiliation and locale (or regional) belonging with some perceived to be more inclined than others.
+Therefore, in the context of umijiwamiji and waqfs in particular, individual identity and 'Muslimness' is contingent to socio-ethnic affiliation and locale (or regional) belonging with some perceived to be more inclined than others.

 In conclusion, though serving the state agency as a Commissioner was a prestige that every Muslim wished to attain, it tended to be a preserve of some powerful cartel of Muslim elites from the coastal towns.
-In other words, "waafu una wenyewe" (i.e. WCK [and waaf] has its owners).
+In other words, "waqfu una wenyewe" (i.e. WCK [and waqf] has its owners).
 The appointment of other Muslims outside the umiji-wamiji continuum, their cultural competencies and symbolic resources notwithstanding, is not guaranteed as evident in the case of shaykh Lithome.
 This view was subtly compounded by an incident that occurred around May 2013 involving two Swahili women as narrated by an informant.
-The women had visited the WCK office to protest rent increment on waaf houses they were occupying.
-Despite incessantly explaining their dissatisfaction, the Commission Secretary remained adamant that the status quo would stand in reflection of ijar al-mithal for the interest of the waafs.
-The women were infuriated by this reply and ranted against the Secretary saying, "hizi [nyumba za] waafu ni zetu sisi.
-Ziliwekwa na mababu zetu wa Mandhry, siyo zenu nyie Wabajuni" (the waaf houses belong to us [while thumping their bosoms].
-They were consecrated for us by our Mandhry fore-fathers;
+The women had visited the WCK office to protest rent increment on waqf houses they were occupying.
+Despite incessantly explaining their dissatisfaction, the Commission Secretary remained adamant that the status quo would stand in reflection of ijar al-mithal for the interest of the waqfs.
+The women were infuriated by this reply and ranted against the Secretary saying, "hizi [nyumba za] waqfu ni zetu sisi.
+Ziliwekwa na mababu zetu wa Mandhry, siyo zenu nyie Wabajuni" (the waqf houses belong to us [while thumping their bosoms].
+They were consecrated for us by our Mandhry fore-fathers; they are not for the Bajunis [i.e. ethnic-Muslims from Lamu to which, incidentally, the Secretary belongs]).
+This incident was twin fold: it illustrated a preponderant perception among the wamiji that waqfs are their exclusive right and should be left for them to manage and use as they deem appropriate, and the deeply entrenched antipathy among Muslims in the region along socioethnic and locale affiliations.